 Many of us have experienced the benefits of a relaxation massage – you walk out the door with looser muscles, less tension, and less stress.
 But when you have an injury, you need more than a relaxation massage.
-You need someone highly trained in anatomy and physiology and how the musculoskeletal system works so they can not only avoid hurting you more, but target areas that need release to assist healing.
+You need someone highly trained in not only massage therapy but anatomy and physiology, and how the musculoskeletal system works so they can not only avoid hurting you more but target areas that need release to assist healing.

 What is Registered Massage Therapy?

 The short answer: Registered Massage Therapy is the manipulation of soft tissues of the body by a Registered Massage Therapist.

 The plain English answer: Massage that promotes healing, by someone who knows what they are doing!

 The long answer: The following services provided by someone registered with the College of Massage Therapists of British Columbia: “…massage therapy means the health profession in which a person provides, for the purposes of developing, maintaining, rehabilitating or augmenting physical function, or relieving pain or promoting health, the services of a) assessment of soft tissue and joints of the body and b) treatment and prevention of physical dysfunction, injury, pain and disorders of soft tissue and joints of the body by manipulation,

 mobilization and other manual methods.” – BC Health Professions Act

 What can you expect at your first Registered Massage Therapy Langley appointment?